The Business Man (short story): Publication history

 The story was originally titled "Peter Pendulum" and published in Burton's Gentleman's Magazine in February 1840.
 It was first published as "The Business Man" in the August 2, 1845, issue of the Broadway Journal.
+Poe biographer Kenneth Silverman implies "The Business Man" is similar to Poe's essay "The Philosophy of Furniture", written about the same time, as another of his attacks on obsessive economic pursuits.

 Analysis

 The story is a satire and is often interpreted as a reflection of Poe's strained relationship with his foster father John Allan, himself a successful businessman.
 The story also satirizes businesspeople in general, suggesting that their success is not due to their method of punctuality and self-discipline but because of ruthless business practices, violence, egotism, and pure chance.
 Poe also calls to question the concept of a "self-made man", expressing skepticism that such a concept is possible.
 Like "The Man That Was Used Up", another of Poe's satires, this man is essentially hollow and worthless.

 In "The Business Man", Poe also makes fun of the dubious nature of phrenology, then a popular pseudoscience.

-In the story, the narrator asserts: "In biography, truth is every thing, and in autobiography it is especially so."
+In the story, the narrator asserts: "In biography, truth is every thing, and in autobiography it is especially so".
 This is ironic considering Poe's own tendency to alter his life story; he often omitted details of his military career, and invented stories about his nonexistent travels to Greece, Turkey, and Russia.

 Proffit's dog is named Pompey, a name Poe also uses for two African slave characters in "A Predicament" and in "The Man That Was Used Up".